sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-boolean-logic/README.md

 ### AND

 `AND` is a confirmation of two values.
-It is true if both values are true.
+It's true if both values are true.

 * `true AND true` is true
 * `true AND false` is false